openstack-archive/infra-manual/doc/source/developers.rst

   1. Visit http://status.openstack.org/elastic-recheck/ to see if one of the bugs listed there matches the error you've seen.
 If your error isn't there, then:
-  2. Identify which project(s) are affected, and search for a related bug on Launchpad.
+  2. Identify which repository or repositories are affected, and search for a related bug on Launchpad.
 You can search for bugs affecting all OpenStack Projects here: https://bugs.launchpad.net/openstack/ If you do not find an existing bug, file a new one (be sure to include the error message and a link to the logs for the failure).
 If the problem is due to an infrastructure problem (such as Jenkins or Gerrit), file (or search for) the bug against the openstack-gate project.

 4. To re-run check or gate jobs, leave a comment on the review with the form "recheck".